 Based on the studied documents and the interviews, the committee concludes that graduates of the bachelor programme regularly achieve more than the required level and the intended learning outcomes.
-The committee concludes that the overall academic quality of the studied theses is high and in general agreed with the grades given.
-The committee appreciates the format of the bachelor thesis, where students build upon and extend an already published academic paper.
-The committee notes that the quantitative approach to research that is addressed in the intended learning outcomes and programme is reflected in the studied theses.
-In addition, the committee concludes that the techniques used sometimes go far beyond the contents of the bachelor courses.
-The committee also observed that the final written feedback in the thesis evaluation form is quite limited.
+The committee concludes that the overall academic quality of the studied theses is high and agreed with the grades given.
+The committee recommends the programme to streamline and formalise the supervision of students during their thesis process.
+The committee observes that the quantitative approach to research that is addressed in the intended learning outcomes and programme is reflected in the studied theses.
+The committee notes that the final written feedback in the thesis evaluation form is quite limited.
 The committee concludes that the programme meets the criteria for this standard.

-The programmes is finalised with the bachelor thesis.
+The programme is finalised with the bachelor thesis.
 In this thesis, students demonstrate the knowledge and skills learned in the programme and that they can set-up, execute and present in writing a scientific research project.
 With the thesis, students show that they have achieved all intended learning outcomes.
-In particular, students demonstrate that they are able to:
+In particular students can demonstrate that they are able to:

-- formulate a research question in econometrics and operations research, based on relevant scientific concepts and theories. - apply concepts, theories, research techniques and methods from the field of econometrics and operations research to the research topic. - adequately process the data collected; - analyse the results of the methods; - draw conclusions based on the results with respect to the research question; and - provide a written research report in a logical and coherent manner.
+- formulate a research question in economics, based on relevant scientific concepts and theories; - apply economic concepts, theories, research techniques and methods to the research topic; - adequately analyse a theoretical model and/ or process the data collected; - draw conclusions based on the result thereof with respect to the research question; - provide written reports of research in a logical and consistent manner.